 - JCDL 2010 and ICADL - Digital Libraries - 10 years past, 10 years forward, a 2020 Vision.
 Gold Coast, Australia, June 21-25, 2010.

 - Social Collections, New Metrics, Maps and Other Australian Oddities.
 A seminar by Sebastian Chan.
 OA is among the topics.
 San Francisco, August 28, 2009.

 - Open Access and Research Conference - held in Brisbane from the 24th to the 25th of September to discuss ways to optimize access to and reuse of research especially that which is publicly funded.

 - A two-day Public Knowledge Project Workshop December 4 and 5, 2008 at the University of Sydney.

 - The RQF Explained: Information Management and Repository Needs for the RQF. (sponsored by Australia's APSR, ARROW and Department of Education, Science and Training).
-Sydney and Melbourne, February 13 and 15, 2007. (two meetings, two cities, two days)
+Sydney and Melbourne, February 13 and 15, 2007

 - Improving Access to Australian Publicly Funded Research - Advancing Knowledge and the Knowledge Economy. (sponsored by Australia's National Scholarly Communications Forum).
 Canberra, July 16, 2007

 - Open Repositories 2006.
 (Sponsored by Australia's APSR, the ARROW project, MAMS, Macquarie University, and the University of Technology Sydney).
 Sydney, January 31 - February 3, 2006

 - Open Access and Scholarly Communication Futures. (a CAVAL training workshop conducted by Colin Steele).
 Victoria, Australia, August 12, 2005.
 The course also offered in Brisbane, Sydney, Perth,Adelaide, Auckland and in Wellington